Choose another writer in this calendar:

 together with all sorts of Butors and Sarrautes".

 Le miroir qui revient (1984) was the first volume of an autobiographical trilogy, Romanesques.
 In his later works Robbe-Grillet acknowledged Claude Simon's dictum that "Everything is autobiographical, even the imaginary".
 According to Robbe-Grillet, life is not overtly meaningful or absurd, it is rather simple.
 The theme of the labyrinth links Robbe-Grillet to Borges; they both share the same fascination for interpretations inside interpretations.
 Labyrinths are also the terrain of spy fiction, and in (2001) a spy is sent to post-war Berlin on a mission which becomes for him a sado-erotic experience.
 "All my novels are comic.
-Perhaps La Reprise more so", Robbe-Griller once said of his best-selling book.
+Perhaps La Reprise more so", Robbe-Griller once explained.
 Un roman sentimental (2007), in which the central characted is a 14-year-old girl, revelved around themes of paedophilia and sadism.
 The published wrapped the book in plastic with an advisory note.